-This project involves the expansion of the Jerusalem International YMCA (JIY) facilities and the construction of residential units, an underground parking structure and retail space.
+This project involves the expansion of the JIY YMCA facilities and the construction of residential units, an underground parking structure and retail space.
 In December 1999, a contract was signed with an Israeli developer to carry out the project.
 The contract, amended in 2002, called for an up-front payment of \$9,000 followed by payments of \$250 quarterly through 2006.
+In addition, the developer would pay Y-USA 17% of residential unit sales in excess of \$135,000.
 Y-USA has received a total of \$10,750 to date, while the remainder was held by the developer as an estimated capital gains tax on the transaction.

 In June 2013, the developer transferred \$3,750 to the Israel Tax Authority as partial settlement of the capital gains tax liability.
 In October 2013, Y-USA paid the balance of \$1,350 as the final settlement of the tax liability.
 Y-USA's portion of the tax has been capitalized in the Jerusalem property development.
-In addition to the cash payment, the contract called for the developer to Construct and deliver to Y-USA, as custodian, a new sports center, a portion of the parking structure and related improvements.
+In addition to the cash payment, the contract called for the developer to construct and deliver to Y-USA, as custodian, a new sports center, a portion of the parking structure and related improvements.
 Y-USA has received assurance of performance of the developer through bank guarantees.
 The developer has received a 150-year lease on the land, ownership of the condominiums and a portion of the parking structure.

 In 2015, Y-USA entered into discussions with JIY to transfer Y-USA's interest in the property development to JIY for \$8,958, comprised primarily of repayment of an Israel property tax liability originally paid by Y-USA and the related interest, in the amount of \$8,232, as well as an escrow account in the amount of \$726.
 As a result, Y-USA recorded a write down of a portion of the Jerusalem Development Project.
 The total asset of \$22,990 was written down by \$6,141 and the remaining asset of \$16,489 was netted against future deferred lease payments totaling \$7,891 as of December 31, 2015.
-Y-USA received the escrow amount of \$726 in 2016, resulting in a remaining asset for the property development of \$8,232 and \$8,232 on the statements of financial position as of December 31, 2017 and 2016 respectively.
+Y-USA received the escrow amount of \$726 in 2016, resulting in a remaining asset for the property development of \$8,232 on the statements of financial position as of December 31, 2018 and 2017, respectively.

-NOTE I - NOTE PAYABLE
+NOTE I - NOTES PAYABLE AND OTHER BORROWINGS

-Note payable consisted of the following at December 31:
+Notes payable consisted of the following at December 31:

-2017 2016 Note payable at an interest rate of 1.92% payable monthly.
-Principal is payable annually beginning December 15, 2016, in the amount of \$500, with all remaining unpaid principal due and payable in full on December 15, 2018. \$ 6,500 \$7,000 Total note payable \$ 6,500 \$ 7,000 Maturities of the note payable as of December 31, 2017, are as f ollows: 2018 \$ 6,500
+2018 2017 Note payable at an interest rate of 3.82% payable monthly.
+Principal is payable annually beginning November 15, 2019, in the amount of \$500, with all remaining unpaid principal due and payable in full on November 16, 2023. \$6,500 \$ - Note payable at an interest rate of 1.92% payable monthly.
+Principal is payable annually beginning December 15, 2016, in the amount of \$500, with all remaining unpaid principal due and payable in full on December 15, 2018.
+6,500 Total notes payable \$ 6,500 \$ 6,500

+Maturities of the notes payable as of December 31, 2018, are as follows: